healthcare-and-life-sciences/ins-products-grid/README.md

 ## Overview

-insOsGridProductSelection LWC is designed for underwriters, brokers, and sales executives who select the products, compare and add them to the cart for the final purchase.
+insOsGridProductSelection LWC is designed for underwriters, brokers, and sales executives who select, compare and add products to a cart for final purchase or quoting.

-A complex LWC called [insOsGridProductSelection](https://help.salesforce.com/s/articleView?id=ind.v_health_t_use_the_insosgridproductselection_lwc_482515.htm&type=5)  is used to provide this function as part of Vlocity Insurance package (vlocity_ins).
-In this HLS Accelerator we want show how to use this component with a set of detail extensive example.
+A complex LWC called [insOsGridProductSelection](https://help.salesforce.com/s/articleView?id=ind.v_health_t_use_the_insosgridproductselection_lwc_482515.htm&type=5)  is used to provide this functionality as part of the Vlocity Insurance package (vlocity_ins).
+This Accelerator is a sample configuration of this LWC with detailed configuration documentation.

 This accelerator does not cover how to create products.
-Before you start with this It's recommended that you start with the product's data pack and add the product data pack to your org https://github.com/healthcare-and-life-sciences/ins-products
+Before you use this Accelerator, it is recommended that you configure your products.
+We have provided a separate Accelerator that contains sample product templates for your use: https://github.com/healthcare-and-life-sciences/ins-products

-We have created sampe pricing engines that shows how to use [Expression sets](https://help.salesforce.com/s/articleView?id=sf.expression_sets.htm&type=5) for pricing but these are example EP's that are not real pricing engines.
-Again the idea here is to show how the data is passed between the product grid and expression set, not to implement an actual pricing engin.
+We have created sample pricing engines that show how to use [Expression sets](https://help.salesforce.com/s/articleView?id=sf.expression_sets.htm&type=5) for pricing but these are example EP's that are not real pricing engines.
+Again the idea here is to show how the data is passed between the product grid and expression set, not to implement an actual pricing engine.

-Following in an example of the proudct grid that shows with product data.
+The following is an example of the proudct grid with sample product data.